Cole, Yanks sweep Guardians in series blighted by fan issues

 Cole (1-0) struck out nine over 6 2/3 scoreless innings, and Rizzo's two-run drive in the first inning tied him for the AL lead with five homers.
-New York won for the fifth time in six games.
+New York won for the fifth time in six games, improving to 10-6 despite early concerns about their ineffective ace and a surprisingly punchless lineup.

+The Yankees cranked up a fog machine, blasted loud music and celebrated their first sweep of the season in the clubhouse before taking a day off Monday.

+“Just put a cherry on top, played a complete three games,” Cole said.

 Cleveland outfielders struggled a day after fans threw bottles, cans and other debris at them immediately following New York's walk-off victory.
 Myles Straw and Oscar Mercado were heckled after misplays, and breakout rookie Steven Kwan left early with right hamstring tightness.